 - Diversity and longevity of our products, markets and customer positions

 - The second element of our strategy to maximize free cash flow per share growth is disciplined allocation of capital.
 This spans how we select R&D projects, develop new capabilities like TI.com, invest in new manufacturing capacity or how we think about acquisitions and returning cash to our owners.

 - The third element of our strategy is efficiency, which we think of as always striving to get more output per dollar of cost.
-This is about getting our investments (spending) in the most impactful areas to maximize the growth of long-term free cash per share; it’s not just about optimizing cost-cutting to get the last dollar of expense.
+This is about getting our investments (spending) in the most impactful areas to maximize the growth of long-term free cash flow per share; it’s not just about optimizing cost-cutting to get the last dollar of expense.
 As owners, you will see this focus on efficiency contribute to revenue growth, improved gross margins, disciplined R&D and SG&A expense, free cash flow margins and ultimately to free cash flow per share growth.

 We will remain focused on the belief that long-term growth of free cash flow per share is the ultimate measure to generate value.
 To achieve this, we will invest to strengthen our competitive advantages, be disciplined in capital allocation and stay diligent in our pursuit of efficiencies.